 Unfortunately, this does not affect the entire system as expected.

-Some applications may benefit from this setting (eg PowerShell).
-For other standard Windows programs, such as the "explorer.exe" or the "cmd.exe", this setting does not apply.
-Thus, this character limit can also within the use of migRaven not be bypassed.
+Some applications can benefit from this setting (e.g. PowerShell).
+For other standard Windows programs, such as Windows Explorer or "cmd.exe" does not apply this setting.

 The removal of this limit is always at your own risk.

-Windows uses a #define constant named MAX_PATH to specify the size of character arrays to store path / file names.
+Windows uses a #define constant called MAX_PATH to specify the size of character arrays to store path / file names.